-As kids get older, protection from some childhood vaccines begins to wane.
-Plus, older kids can also develop risks for other diseases.
-Health check-ups and sports or camp physicals can be a good opportunity for your preteens and teens to get the recommended vaccines.
+As children get older, protection from some childhood vaccines begins to wane.
+Older children also become at risk for other diseases.
+Health check-ups and sports or camp physicals can be a good opportunity for your preteens and teens to receive age-appropriate vaccines.

 Vaccine Information Statements (VIS) are information sheets produced by the Centers for Disease Control and Prevention (CDC).
 A VIS will explain both the benefits and risks of a vaccine to adult vaccine recipients and the parents or legal representatives of children or adolescents receiving vaccines.
-Federal law requires that VISs be handed out whenever certain vaccinations are given (before each dose).
+Federal law requires that a VIS is provided prior to each time a vaccine is given.

 Vaccines are developed with the highest standards of safety.
-However, as with any medical procedure, vaccination has some risks.
-Individuals react differently to vaccines, and there is no way to predict how individuals will react to a particular vaccine.
+As with any medical procedure, vaccination can have potential risks.
 The National Childhood Vaccine Injury Act (NCVIA) requires health care providers to report adverse events (possible side effects) that occur following vaccination.
 The Vaccine Adverse Events Reporting System (VAERS) is a national passive reporting system that accepts reports from the public on adverse events associated with vaccines licensed in the United States.

-The Nebraska State Immunization Information System (NESIIS) is a system that can help providers with vaccine inventory, make recommendations about needed vaccinations, and can provide access to a patient's immunization history.
+The Nebraska State Immunization Information System (NESIIS) is a system that can assist providers with vaccine inventory, make recommendations about needed vaccinations and can provide access to a patient's immunization history.